Want personalized recommendations?

 You do not need a high school diploma to become a CNA in Texas.
 According to the Texas Health and Human Services (HHSC), the federal regulation and the state do not impose a minimum education requirement for nurse aides.
 However, some schools will require it, especially colleges.
 If you do not have a high school diploma, you should look for a private accelerated program.
 With these, you will need to take an 8th-grade math/reading test.
 This may be done through Wonderlic, or the school may have its own test.

-You must pass a background check before starting your CNA program.
+You must pass a background check before starting your CNA certification program.
 Certain convictions can disqualify you from employment in facilities and agencies regulated by HHSC.
 A list of these offenses can be found on the HHSC website.
 You can't have felonies of any kind or misdemeanors involving assault or theft in the last 5 years.

 Employers generally follow the same requirements, but some may be more strict.
 For example, some employers may not want candidates with any felonies at all, and others require drug tests before hiring.